Active

 state legislation

-Watch for a future council item that names the specific state bills and whether Two Rivers takes a formal position on the proposed TIF district changes.
+Watch for a future council agenda item that names the specific state bills and whether Two Rivers takes a formal position on the TIF district changes.

 Typically discussed at City Council.
 Check back when the next agenda is published.

-Council took one concrete step on state legislation: a 9-0 vote to support a proposed $30 million state disaster recovery grant program for residents and businesses when federal aid isn’t available.
-A week later, council also spent time on possible state TIF district rule changes that could affect affordable and small-lot, owner-occupied housing in Two Rivers.
+In January, the council voted 9-0 to support a proposed $30 million state disaster recovery grant program for residents and businesses when federal help isn’t available.
+A week later, council members also talked through possible state changes to TIF district rules that could affect affordable and small-lot, owner-occupied housing in Two Rivers.

 1. passed 9-0 City Council · Jan 19, 2026